Minamoto no Yoshiie

 The first son of Minamoto no Yoriyoshi, he proved himself in battle with the Abe clan in the Zenkunen War (Former Nine Years' War) and the Kiyohara clan in the Gosannen War (Later Three Years' War).
 Subsequently, he became something of a paragon of samurai skill and bravery.
+Oe no Masafusa was his teacher for the art of war.
+He was the third generation leader of the Kawachi Genji.

+In legends, such as The Tale of the Heike, Yoshiie is thought to be the son or avatar of Hachiman.
+After his death, he was elevated to Kami status and renamed 'Hachimantaro', which means 'son of Hachiman', the Shinto god of war.
+The Minamoto clan made him their Patron Ancestral Kami.
+He is worshipped as a god of victory.

+Yoshiie was also a great-great-great-grandson of Prince Sadasumi, a son of Emperor Seiwa, through a junior line.

 The Zenkunen War

 In 1050, Abe no Yoritoki wave the post of Chinjufu-shōgun, as the Abe clan had for many generations.
 Effectively, however, Yoritoki commanded the entire region, denying the official Governor any true power.
 As a result, Yoshiie's father was appointed both chinjufu shōgun and governor, and Yoshiie traveled north with him to resolve the situation.

 The campaign against the Abe clan lasted twelve years.
 Yoshiie fought alongside his father in almost every battle, including the Battle of Kawasaki and the Siege of Kuriyagawa.
 Abe no Yoritoki died in 1057, but his son Abe no Sadato took up command of his father's forces.
 But in 1062, Yoshiie defeated and kill Sadato, winning the war a year later.

 Yoshiie returned to Kyoto in early 1063 with the heads of Abe no Sadato and a number of others.

 As a result of his dramatic prowess in battle, he earned the name Hachiman taro, referring to him as the "son of Hachiman", the god of war.
-The following year, Yoshiie took several followers of the Abe, who he had taken as captives, as attendants.
+The following year, Yoshiie took several followers of the Abe, who he had taken as captives, as attendants Abe no Munetō became his retainer.